pmem/kvdk/doc/user_doc.md

 To close a KVDK instance, just delete the instance.

-When a KVDK instance is closed, Key-Value pairs are still persisted on PMEM.
+When a KVDK instance is closed, Key-Value pairs are still persisted on PMem.
 KV-Pair indexing stored on DRAM are purged.
-Follow "Opening a Database" to reopen the database will reconstruct indexing on DRAM with information persisted on PMEM.
+Follow "Open a KVDK instance" to reopen the KVDK instance will reconstruct indexing on DRAM with information persisted on PMem.

-To purge contents on PMEM, just delete it from PMEM mounted as a file.
+To purge contents on PMem, just delete its directory under mounted PMem.

 ```c++
 int main()